codefellows-seattle-javascript-401d22/37-cookies-and-auth/lab-brian/README.md

 # Code Fellows: Code 401d22: Full-Stack JavaScript

-## Lab 39: Asset Upload final
+## Lab 41: O-Auth

-Intro to testing and uploading assetts to S3 in React, connected to a Mongo and Express backend.
+Intro to o-auth with React and Google.
+From scratch Google o-auth login.
+Click the signin button then the google link to sign in wiht oauth.

 ## Tech/frameworks/packages